wrought/wireless-networking-in-the-developing-world/wndw.md

-1.  -   •Already-established relationships with key community stakeholders.
+1.  -   Already-established relationships with key community stakeholders.

-1.  -   •A heightened level of technological literacy in the community.
+1.  -   A heightened level of technological literacy in the community.

-1.  -   •Pre-positioned wireless network equipment in the neighborhood.
+1.  -   Pre-positioned wireless network equipment in the neighborhood.